 At the end of the virtual awards ceremony, as the credits rolled, the whole team felt a great sense of achievement.
 We’d created a ceremony featuring live winner interviews and including the audience.
 Feedback indicated that the show had captured the spirit of our Client’s awards which was both moving and entertaining.
 Our client commented that if it wasn’t for the pandemic, they would never have had the opportunity to create the memories that were captured on film.
 As a team it was an exciting project and we’ re already planning on how we can build on this formula on the next one.

 About Bounce Video

-The full virtual awards ceremony is available to view here:
+Highlights of the virtual awards ceremony are available to view here: